anny-moose/sop-site/content/sop2/wyk/w14/index.en.md

 ---
-title: "Lec14.
-Protection and security"
+title: "Protection and security"
 date: 2022-02-05T16:19:23+01:00
+weight: 140
 ---

+# Lecture 14 - Protection and security

 ## Scope of the lecture